Pupil premium strategy statement

 Key Stage 2 Year 6

-Gap between PP and non PP children reversed in both Reading and Maths
+Gap between PP and non PP children reversed in both Reading and Writing and was the same for Maths.

 Externally provided programmes